vimaier/hpc-knapsack/README.md

 | **DP (parallel)**                | 0.0015 &plusmn; 0       | 0.742 &plusmn; 0.0093    |
 | **DP (low memory and parallel)** | 0.0028 &plusmn; 0.0029  | 1.5305 &plusmn; 0.004    |

-It is obviously that Dynamic Programming should be preferred in practical use cases.
-The single disadvantage of Dynammic Programming is that it cannot handle floating point numbers.
-However Floating point numbers could be multiplied by 10^x, where x represents the number of decimal places, and  converted to integers.
-This raises the complexity of the problem by 10^x but this would still be faster.
-The introduced algorithms deliver (one possible) optimal solution.
-In some cases the optimal solution is not necessary.
-Then the *greedy* algorithm should be used.
-It delivers good (but not optimal) results.
-We will not further describe this algorithm.
-The interested reader is referred to section 2.1 of [[7](#references)].
+Obviously, Dynamic Programming should be preferred in practical use cases.
+The only disadvantage of Dynammic Programming is that it can not handle floating point numbers.
+However Floating point numbers could be converted to integers by multiplying them by 10^x, where x represents the number of decimal places.
+Of couse, this would raise the complexity of the problem by 10^x but, in most cases, the algorithm would still be faster than the one of Nemhauser and Ullman.
+All of the introduced algorithms deliver one of the possible, optimal solutions.
+In cases where a good but not necessarily the best solution is required, an algorithm called *greedy* should be used.
+It delivers good (but not always optimal) results in shorter running times than Dynamic Programming.
+For further information about the greedy algorithm, the interested reader is referred to section 2.1 of [[7](#references)].

-Dynamic Programming is the preferred approach to solve the knapsack problem and yields an optimal solution.
-It would be worth to investigate further in an improvement of this algorithm.
-One way could be the parallelization of further sections as already mentioned [here](#future_work_dplm).
+Finally it can be said, that the Dynamic Programming approach is the preferred one to solve the knapsack problem where an optimal solution is required.
+Thus, in future work, it would be worth to investigate for further improvements of this algorithm.
+One possibility could be the parallelization of further sections as already mentioned in the section [Parallel Memory Optimized Version](#future_work_dplm).

-The effort of this project was approximately 80 hours per student, so overall 160 hours.
+The estimated effort of this project was about 80 hours per student, resulting in an overall effort of 160 hours.

 <a name="references"></a>